-Admission to the Doctor of Physical Therapy (DPT) Program requires completion of a bachelor's degree and stated prerequisite courses.
-The DPT program does not have a preference as to the major area of study for the bachelor's degree as long as prerequisite courses are completed.
-The minimum GPA required to apply to the DPT program is a 3.0 (out of 4.0) cumulative and a 3.0 in math/science prerequisite courses.
+Admission to the Doctor of Physical Therapy (D.P.T.)
+Program requires completion of a bachelor's degree and stated prerequisite courses.
+The D.P.T. program does not have a preference regarding the major area of study for the bachelor's degree as long as prerequisite courses are completed.
+The minimum GPA required to apply to the D.P.T. program is a 3.2 (out of 4.0) cumulative average and a 3.2 in prerequisite courses.
 In addition to prerequisite course work, students must also have documented voluntary or paid experiences in a variety (two or more) of physical therapy settings.
 The supervisors of these experiences, who must be licensed physical therapists, will submit a reference form to the admissions committee.
 Applicants will also be required to submit a written statement of personal values.
-Students are urged to apply as soon as eligible, as the admission process is competitive, selective, and program capacity is limited.
+Students are urged to apply as soon as eligible, as the admission process is competitive and selective, and program capacity is limited.